-The draft Independent Peer Review Report is provided in Appendix I. IRDJV are currently processing results of the sensitivity tests recommended by the Peer Reviewers and a document providing a full response to the review comments is in preparation.
-This document and the final Peer Review Report will be provided in Appendix I of further revisions of this report.
+The Independent Peer Review Report is provided in Appendix I. IRDJV have completed all sensitivity tests recommended by the Peer Reviewers and a document providing the results of the sensitivity tests and a full response to the review comments is also included in Appendix I. The results show that the design performs as intended and within reasonable tolerances when key parameters such as structure blockage and hydraulic roughness are varied.